farah018/hello2/README.md

 just another repository
 hi all

-farah here, i like to drink coffee and tea i had my breakfast with some eggs and tea
+farah here, i like to drink tea i`ve had my breakfast with some eggs and tea